vosaul/status.im/source/technical_specs/dark_routing.md

 ---
 id: dark_routing
-title: Whisper - Some Routes Can't Be Discovered Without Getting Lost
+title: Whisper - Dark Routing
 ---

-## Encryption and Darkness
+## Some Routes Can't Be Discovered Without Getting Lost

 To understand information leakage, it is important to distinguish between mere encryption, and `darkness`.
 Many protocols, both p2p and more traditional client/server models, provide a level of encryption.
 However, even with encrypted communications, well-funded attackers are still able to compromise your privacy.